086290-xyz/tchb/docs/introduction.md

 <span class="important">Important notice 1!</span> Always do a frontbend after doing a backbend, even
 if only once.
 The more advanced backbend is the more advanced frontbend should be.
 They should correspond to eachother.
-This is for balance in the back, but also strenghtens and lengthens the spine and the muscles around it.
+This is for balance in the back, but also strengthens and lengthens the spine and the muscles around it.
 It's also important to do all the other types of exercises.
 They all correspond to eachother and will help you to get better allover.